GenesisFR/HowToBecomeGoodAtShooters/README.md

 - some named Tanks in Kenly College are armed with flamethrowers

 #### Thrower
-- throws Molotov cocktails that leave a patch of fire around an area for a while and will explode on impact, so evasive maneuvers must be taken while they are still in midair
+- throws Molotov cocktails at enemies
-- can be interrupted mid-throw causing him to drop their molotov at their feet and putting himself on fire
+- shooting him while he's about to throw a Molotov cocktail will cause him to drop it at his feet and put himself on fire
-- shooting his red pouch on his right thigh will set him and everyone around on fire
+- shooting the red pouch on his right thigh will set him and his surroundings on fire
 - when shooting a Molotov out of the air, the fire will spread to the ground right under it, regardless of how high in the air it was
-- elites will throw incendiary grenades that detonate after a short fuse and a wider radius
+- elites will throw incendiary grenades that detonate after a short fuse and have a wider radius

 ### Playing ARs
 - main attributes: weapon damage and critical hit chance/damage